thunderclap-io/thunderclap-io.github.io/gettingstarted.md

 For this you need a computer with a serial terminal program and a means to write disk images to SD cards via [Win32DiskImager](https://sourceforge.net/projects/win32diskimager/files/latest/download?source=navbar), dd or [balenaEtcher](https://www.balena.io/etcher/)

-1. Download a Thunderclap Ubuntu SD card image
+1. Download a Thunderclap Ubuntu SD card image from the [releases page](https://github.com/thunderclap-io/thunderclap-ubuntu-sdcard/releases).

-FIXME

 2. Write the image to your micro SD card using a raw image writing tool.
 3. Push the micro SD card into the slot on the PE1 board backplate (should click into place)
 4. Attach your micro USB cable to your computer